Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 41% of voice search results come from featured snippets.
 When Google Assistant reads you an answer, it's usually pulling from a featured snippet.

-How to win them:
+How I win them:

-Answer questions directly - Put the question as a heading.
+Answer questions directly.
+Put the question as a heading.
 Put a clear, concise answer right after it.

 ## Can a locksmith open my car if my keys are locked inside?

-Keep answers under 50 words - Voice assistants want quick answers.
+Keep answers under 50 words.
+Voice assistants want quick answers.
 40-50 words is the sweet spot for featured snippet answers.

-Use schema markup - More on this below, but FAQ schema increases your chances of being featured.
+Use schema markup.
+More on this below, but FAQ schema increases your chances of being featured.

 76% of voice searches have local intent.
 People asking for businesses nearby.
 Looking for hours, directions, phone numbers.

-Include "near me" phrases - "Best coffee shop near me."
+Include "near me" phrases.
+"Best coffee shop near me."
 "Dentist open now near me."
 Google knows location context, but including these phrases helps.

-Answer location-specific questions - "Do you deliver to [neighborhood]?"
+Answer location-specific questions.
+"Do you deliver to [neighborhood]?"
 "What time do you close on weekends?"
 "Do you offer emergency services?"

-Use LocalBusiness schema - Mark up your business name, address, phone number, hours, and service area.
+Use LocalBusiness schema.
+Mark up your business name, address, phone number, hours, and service area.
 This helps voice assistants pull accurate information.

-Get consistent NAP citations - Name, address, phone number should be identical across every directory, your website, and social profiles.
+Get consistent NAP citations.
+Name, address, phone number should be identical across every directory, your website, and social profiles.

 Schema markup helps voice assistants deliver accurate answers to queries.

-Most important schema types for voice search:
+The types that matter most for voice search:

-FAQ schema - If you have a FAQ page, mark it up.
+FAQ schema.
+If you have a FAQ page, mark it up.
 FAQ schema is particularly useful for voice search because it helps search engines identify and extract question-and-answer content.

 {